Contact one of our advisors now Call 0800 088 6004

 “Bumping”

-A business is entitled to widen the selection criteria for redundancy beyond those employees that are directly affected by the redundancy situation.
+A business is entitled to widen the selection criteria for redundancy beyond those employees who are directly affected by the redundancy situation.
 The business can consider “bumping” out of their jobs employees whose roles are not redundant, to be filled by employees whose roles are redundant.
 There is no obligation on a business to consider “bumping”, but the business may fall foul of unfair dismissal law if it would have been reasonable to consider it in the circumstances.

 Commercial problems with a wide redundancy pool